Taiwan tightens curbs after surge in domestic COVID-19 cases

 The island has never gone into a full lockdown and its people are used to life carrying on near normal, despite the pandemic ranging in many other parts of the world.

-Reporting by Ben Blanchard and Liang-sa Loh; Additional reporting by Jeanny Kao; Editing by Clarence Fernandez and Sam Holmes
+Reporting by Ben Blanchard and Liang-sa Loh; Additional reporting by Jeanny Kao; Editing by Sam Holmes and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.